sf-wdi-26/modules/w10/d04/hw-ui-and-animations/readme.md

 - Trying changing both opacity and color when fading in
 - How could you make something fade _out_?
 - Most importantly – **what simple animations could you add to help guide a user to know what to do with this page?** How could you use animation to show them how the interface works?

+### Do it the Angular Way!

+Follow the tutorial and incorporate your own animations.

 ### Add UI-Bootstrap